Y Pwyllgor Cyllid

 The Scottish Affairs Committee has done some.

 It has done some work on inter-governmental relations, yes.
 There's always a problem for governmental and parliamentary relations in that there is no central focus for the secretariat to work with.
 It's not clear to them.
-Certainly in the House of Commons, responsibility is divided between the three devolved area committees, the Public Administration and Constitutional Affairs Committee, which has sort of assumed for itself, not unreasonably, a role as the central body, and then there is also, obviously, the Treasury Committee for fiscal matters, and so on.
+Certainly, in the House of Commons, responsibility is divided between the three devolved area committees, the Public Administration and Constitutional Affairs Committee, which has sort of assumed for itself, not unreasonably, a role as the central body, and then there is also, obviously, the Treasury Committee for fiscal matters, and so on.
 It's very hard to get a handle on where the channel of greater accountability would be, and so I think the secretariat probably has quite a difficult job in increasing accountability or making it better.
-So I think the blame, if anything, for lack of progress is a bit on both sides of the equation.
+So, I think the blame, if anything, for lack of progress is a bit on both sides of the equation.

 If I may, and I might be trampling over something you'll ask later, one of the things that this committee has done with the committees in Scotland and in Northern Ireland is set up an inter-parliamentary forum that tries to look at the commonality of the opportunities and threats that we see, and to try and discuss that.
 What sort of advice would you both give in terms of engagement with Westminster committees, or extrapolating what you've been talking about there and thinking about how do we have these conversations?
 Because it needs politicians to have these conversations in the round.
 I think in the last inter-parliamentary forum, we had about six or seven different parties in the room, which was good.
 What would you task us to do in those meetings to be able to move this forward?